-- 1. There are two basic questions - a How large of a sample do we need to achieve a given accuracy with a given confidence? - b How efficient can our learning algorithm be? - 2.
+- 1. There are two basic questions - 1.1 How large of a sample do we need to achieve a given accuracy with a given confidence? - 1.2 How efficient can our learning algorithm be? - 2.
 The first question is within statistical learning theory. - 3.
 The second question is within computational learning theory. - 4.
 However, there are some overlaps between these two fields.